Oct. 8-19, 2025

 Agriculture Exhibits

-South Carolina residents annually compete for bragging rights and a blue ribbon with their home-grown produce, including apples, home garden wagons, large pumpkins and watermelons, Christmas trees, a shoe garden, sugar cane, sweet potatoes and more.
+Each year, South Carolinians compete for bragging rights and a coveted blue ribbon with their homegrown entries including apples, garden wagons, giant pumpkins and watermelons, Christmas trees, sugar cane, sweet potatoes, corn, tobacco, peanuts, soybeans, honey, wine and ore.

 Location: Ellison Building